Terieyenike/appwrite-blog-comments-with-vue/README.md

 Finally, you can create a local appwrite instance by running the Docker CLI or Docker desktop and then running the Unix command specified in this [installation guide](https://appwrite.io/docs/installation).

+For a follow through guide, I published an article on this topic which you can find [here](https://dev.to/hackmamba/implement-quick-blog-comments-in-vuejs-457j)

 ### Project setup

 ```